 Not surprisingly, given this history of poor results, the National Commission on Writing (2006) called for writing instruction to be the centerpiece of the curriculum to be taught in all courses at all grade levels.
 Unfortunately, teachers and researchers have reported that little time is spent writing by students.
 Elementary students, for example, spend about 20 min. per day writing (Cutler & Graham, 2008).
 Middle-school teachers reported spending about 15 min. per day teaching writing (Gilbert & Graham, 2010), and, in the higher grades, teachers report even less time spent on writing instruction (Kiuhara et al., 2009).
 Of more than 8000 assignments gathered in secondary schools, Applebee & Langer (2011) found that only 19% represented extended writing of a paragraph or more.
 The rest represented copying from the teacher's presentation or filling in worksheets.
 Their class observations showed that only 7.7% of student time was spent writing.
-Teachers report using the process-writing approach for teaching writing; however, this is not the approach that has been found to produce positive effects for struggling writers and students with writing disabilities, which involves the teaching of explicit writing strategies (Gillespie & Graham, 2014; Graham & Perin, 2007a, 2007b; Swanson & Hoskyn, 1998; Swanson et al., 1999).
+Teachers report using the process-writing approach for teaching writers and students with writing disabilities, which involves the teaching of explicit writing strategies (Gillespie & Graham, 2014; Graham & Perin, 2007a, 2007b; Swanson & Hoskyn, 1998; Swanson et al., 1999).